-Oxford University’s Future of Humanity Institute (FHI) is to benefit from a donation of up to £13.3 million from the philanthropic organisations Good Ventures and the Open Philanthropy Project.
+Oxford University’s Future of Humanity Institute (FHI) is to benefit from a donation of up to £13.3 million from The Open Philanthropy Project.

-The donation, which includes a £6 million up-front commitment, with further funds earmarked for the recruitment of staff, is the largest in the history of the Faculty of Philosophy at Oxford.
+The donation, which includes a £6 million up-front commitment, with further funds contingent on hiring, is the largest in the history of the Faculty of Philosophy at Oxford.
 It will support the FHI in its mission of ensuring a long and flourishing future for humanity.

 The multidisciplinary nature of the research conducted at the FHI brings the tools of mathematics, philosophy, social sciences and science to bear on big-picture questions about humanity and its prospects for a long and flourishing future.
 The FHI has, and continues to, shed light on crucial considerations that might shape our future.

 Founding Director of the FHI, Professor Nick Bostrom, said: ‘There is a long-distance race between humanity’s technological capability, which is like a stallion galloping across the fields, and humanity’s wisdom, which is more like a foal on unsteady legs.
 This is a nice apple specifically for the foal.’